Contents

 Aside: Strictly speaking, this isn't quite true.
 The existing pins.txt was derived from Mike Stewart's digital simulation of the AGC.
 Mike's backplane pin data was derived in turn by a script that analyzed his Verilog files.
 Thus if we indeed wanted to generate a separate pins.txt file for each Block II AGC model we'd have an awkward chicken-and-egg problem, since dumbVerilog.py needs pins.txt before generating our Verilog files, whereas the only automated way of generating pins.txt does so after creating the Verilog files.
 On the other hand, for Block I AGC's I've created a similar file, pinsBlockI.txt, by processing Block I schematics (rather than Verilog files) using an AWK script, so perhaps the same technique could be used for Block II as well.
 However, the pinsBlockI.txt file is in a somewhat different format than pins.txt, and dumbVerilog.py isn't presently able to support that particular format.
 Although I don't recall for certain, I suppose this means that I had only done preliminary work on Block I AGC simulation, without having taken it to the point of the simulation actually functioning.

-The module.init file and dumbInitialization.py
+The module.init file, dumbInitialization.py, and dumbInitialization0.py

 The only digital components present in AGC logic-module schematics are dual triple-input open-drain NOR gates (as in the figure to the left), which in themselves are stateless; i.e., the output signal of a NOR gate is directly determined by the current state of its input signals.
 Or at least, the output is determined by the state of the input signals after however long it takes the signals to propagate through the gate, which is nominally 20 nanoseconds.
 Nevertheless, it is possible to interconnect NOR gates in such a way that a block of NOR gates has an output signal that does not necessarily depend on the current state of the inputs.
 In other words, the block of NOR gates has "memory".
 The most-common such circuit block in the AGC uses several NOR gates to form what's known as a "flip-flop"; i.e., a memory element capable of indefinitely storing a single bit indefinitely.
 Or rather, of storing a bit until the power is cycled, at which point the value of the bit is lost.
 The testVerilog circuit used in examples above is such a flip-flop.